x-square/data_analytics/24-01-advanced-data-analytics.md

 ## More about object-oriented programming

 Previously, we identified object-oriented programming as a programming paradigm that is based around objects, which can contain both data and code that manipulates that data.
-You may recall that a class is an object’s data type that bundles data and functionality together, and you’ve encountered some examples of this class-specific functionality in the form of methods and attributes.
+You may recall that a class is an object's data type that bundles data and functionality together, and you've encountered some examples of this class-specific functionality in the form of methods and attributes.

 Classes comprise the core objects of Python, which is why Python is known as an object-oriented language.
 Class objects are powerful because they contain unique tools designed specifically for that class packaged within them.
 Methods are functions that belong to a class; they perform actions or operations, and they use parentheses.
 Attributes are values or characteristics associated with a class or class instance; they do not use parentheses.
 And, while there are many classes, attributes, and methods pre-built into Python, there is a high level of customization offered in the object-oriented programming paradigm.